GoogleCloudPlatform/service-extensions/callouts/python/README.md

 The server will then run until interupted, for example, by inputing `Ctrl-C`.

+# Examples

+Examples for various styles of callout server are located under [extproc/example/](./extproc/example/).

 # Developing Callouts

 This repository provides the following files to be extended to fit the needs of the user: